-Figure 12.7: Checking hostname of PSDirect VM by VM guid
+Figure 12.7: Checking hostname of PSDirect VM by VM GUID

 Insert image B42024_12_07.png

 In step 5, you use the Enter-PSSession command to enter an interactive session with the PSDirect VM.
 Inside the remoting session, you run Get-CimInstance to return details of the computer system of the VM.
 The output should look like this: